MaddyCase/Url-Dedupe/docs/V1Walkthrough.md

 - After each file read, a `Set` of Strings is created.
   - `Set` was chosen because it does not allow for duplicates, so a simple and quick insert works fluidly.
 - Then that `Set` of String urls is sent to the `UrlService` to be saved.
 This is also done via java's `parallelstream` API.
-  - Note that all items in the Set are saved in the DB in a manner which is parallel to various other saves that could be going on (since we are within a parallel stream with possibly another File or two in process).
-Because of this, it is expected to run into some (or many) Unique index/ primary key violations.
+  - Note that in the current design, it is expected to run into some (or many) Unique index/ primary key violations when saving to the db.
-  I determined for now that this strategy is okay since our end result is achieved without additional querying, i.e., a time saver.
+  I determined for now that this strategy is okay since our end result is achieved without additional querying, or blocking mechanisms i.e., it saves time.
 - At the end of the process all urls within the database are deduped!
 - Once application is terminated, database is also dropped.